Question: Are you the top of mind Realtor® of CHOICE…Not just the top of mind Realtor®? There’s a distinction.

 I had injured my back and standing and sitting all day long was excruciating.
 I had to lay flat and rest on ice often for hours during that time.

-It was around 5:40 pm and I get a call from the buyer’s agent on one of my listings in which we were UC (under contract.)
+It was around 5:40 pm and I receive a call from the buyer’s agent on one of my listings in which we were UC (under contract.)

 She had the buyer’s lender on the line (who was also her preferred lender) and they needed to either extend or cancel the contract based on the finance/appraisal deadline.